vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/back-end-development-guides/service-path-patterns.md

 hidden: false
 ---

-When [developing a new VTEX IO service](https://developers.vtex.com/docs/guides/vtex-io-documentation-developing-service-configuration-apps), you must define a path so that the service is available to receive requests.
+When developing a new [VTEX IO service](https://developers.vtex.com/docs/guides/vtex-io-documentation-service), you must define a path so that the service is available to receive requests.

 In this article, you will learn about the pattern for service paths according to the desired behavior.
 To know more about how to implement the path in your app's code, check the guide [Developing service configuration apps](https://developers.vtex.com/docs/guides/vtex-io-documentation-developing-service-configuration-apps).

-## Patterns
+## Path patterns

 There are three possible path formats, depending on the behavior you wish for your service.